swthemathwiz/hp-z4-front-fan-mount/README.md

 <img src="../media/media/guard.jpg" alt="Fan Guard" align="right" width="180px" height="180px" />

-This is essential - i.e., it's not just for your protection\!
+A fan guard is needed if you print the model without the grill.
 The fan guard bolts the baffle to the fan and keeps the structure square and strong.
 Setting aside color choice, you want a metal one (not plastic).
 Some are flat, some bulge a little.
 Silver wire with a bulge matched my CPU fan.